icopy-site/awesome/docs/awesome/awesome-ada.md

 - [gnatcoll-bindings](https://github.com/AdaCore/gnatcoll-bindings) - This is the bindings module of the GNAT Components Collection.
 - [gnatcoll-db](https://github.com/AdaCore/gnatcoll-db) - This is the DB module of the GNAT Components Collection.
 - [gnatcoll-json](https://github.com/persan/gnatcoll-json) - This is a set of helpers for writing JSON-intefaces it contains JSON parses for most of the Ada runtime components.
+- [ada-interface](https://github.com/Componolit/ada-interface) - This is an interface collection to be used with applications for component based systems.
+It aims to be easily portable/platform independent and is compatible with the [ada-runtime](https://github.com/Componolit/ada-runtime).

 #### Distributed
 - [poly-orb](https://github.com/AdaCore/PolyORB) - PolyORB provides a uniform solution to build distributed applications relying either on middleware standards.